 POAs compete well and often win against other breeds at national events such as the Color Breed Congress.
 But POAs provide something for everyone, and many POA owners enjoy riding at Pony Club, 4-H, and local shows, too.

-If you have a horse that you think might be a POA, please contact our club.
-We have qualified national inspectors who would be happy to take a look and see if your horse can be registered as a POA.
+Please contact our club.
+We have qualified national inspectors who would be happy to stop by and see if your pony can be registered as a POA.